PeterHinge/rapid-prototyping/README.md

   <h2 align="center">Rapid Prototyping</h2>

   <p align="center">
-    A collectiong of README templates!
+    A collection of different ready-to-go ML models for Proof of Concept for customers/stackholders
     <br />
     <a href="https://github.com/peterhinge/rapid-prototyping">View Demo</a>
     ·